Leafpub/range/README.md

 # Range

-The default theme for Postleaf.
+The default theme for Leafpub.
 Inspired with <3 by Casper.